 Myths and reality about AC and DC cure monitoring

 The DC -based dielectric cure monitoring was first presented 10 years ago to overcome many of the drawbacks that prevented AC cure monitoring from penetrating into composites manufacturing as a reliable cure monitoring tool.
 Synthesites has developed a unique technology capable to measure accurately, repeatively and reliably up to 100 TOhm (1014 Ohm) at the production floor and during moulding.
 This performance has been and is being proven continuously not only in leading Research Centres and Universities across Europe (contacts can be readily provided upon request) but also at our customers' industrial sites worldwide.

 Myth Nr 1: DC is vulnerable to electrode polarisation

 Myth Nr 2.
-DC may be affected by release agents
+DC may be affected by the release agent

-It is true that DC measures basically on the surface between the two electrodes and this its an advantage against AC in measuring carbon fibre composites.
-However, unless thick wax is being used as a release agent, no issues with release agents or any other mould maintenance liquidswe have never been encountered.
+It is true that DC measures mostly on the surface between the two flat electrodes and this its an advantage against AC in the cure monitoring of carbon fibre composites.
+However, unless thick wax is used, no issues with release agents or any other mould maintenance liquids have been ever encountered.
 Actually, it is very interesting that in some cases Optimold can even measure the curing of the release agent itself before becoming neutral at the end of its curing.

 Myth Nr 3.
 DC can 'only' provide electrical resistance.